Garlic Head

 Yeast Alternatives for Making Dough

 • Baking powder: A one-to-one ratio of baking powder can be substituted for yeast; it will not rise quite as nicely but will help with leavening in a standard dough recipe.
-Baking powder is normally sold as “double acting” as it will react up contact with liquid and then once heated.
+Baking powder is normally sold as "double acting" as it will react in contact with liquid and then once heated.
 For this reason, resting the dough for an hour to rise is not necessary, if you choose to go this route!

 • Sourdough starter: Since sourdough is a natural leavening agent, it can be substituted for yeast in many bread recipes.
 To do this, add one cup of starter to replace every packet of yeast used in a recipe (normally about 2 teaspoons of yeast).